lrivallain/ai-900-mindmap/README.md

 ## Copilots

-- Type of tools that helps users wiht common tasks using generative AI.
+- Type of tools that helps users with common tasks using generative AI.
   - Trained LLM with a large dataset of data.
   - Can use Azure OpenAI services to be fine-tuned on specific tasks and data.
   - Increases productivity by providing suggestions, synthesis, planning and more.